tybrs/yelp-corpus-generator/README.md

-# Yelp Review Scraper: Using Scrapy with JavaScript integration through Splash
+# YelpCorpusGenerator: Web Scrapper using Scrapy and JavaScript integration through Splash

-Yelp Review Scraper is a multi-container docker application designed to scrape restaurant reviews from Yelp.com from predefined cities.
+YelpCorpusGenerator is a multi-container Docker web scraping system designed to buid a database of restaurant reviews.

 ## Installation